 As an Amazon Associate I earn from qualifying purchases.

-Every slice of this bright citrusy-sweet cake made with Olive oil and Orange extracts will have your taste buds captivated.
+Every slice of this bright citrusy-sweet cake made with olive oil and orange extracts will have your taste buds captivated.
 This Orange Olive Oil Cake is like a dash of sunshine that will brighten even the coldest of winter days!
 The best part- it will stay super moist for days!

 Oranges are available year-round, but they are best harvested during their peak months – the wintertime!
 This is when they are their sweetest and juiciest!
 And since we love ourselves some homemade, Spanish-inspired olive oil cake, we deemed them to be a match made in heaven!
 The perfect winter-through-spring treat that tastes like warm sunshine!